narcis-serbanescu/ansible_jenkins_tomcat/README.md

 Use of Ansible in installing Tomcat and Jenkins LTS
 =========

-The purpose of the Ansible role:
+The purpose of the above Ansible role:
-- Insall Tomcat 9
+- Install Tomcat 9
 - Install and customize Jenkins LTS as servlet in Tomcat 9
 - Add a series of Jenkins plugins